Who can benefit from Assistance under the eafip initiative?

 (business case means the business case for the public procurer, i.e. the cost/benefit analysis that justifies the procurer’s investment in the innovation procurement)

-- Potential impact of the PCP/PPI procurement, with priority to high impact ICT solutions (e.g. Blockchain, Artificial Intelligence and Cybersecurity) and innovation procurements under national digital/ICT strategies.
+- Potential impact of the PCP/PPI procurement, with priority to high impact ICT solutions (e.g. Blockchain, Artificial Intelligence, Cybersecurity, Big Data and virtual/augmented reality) and innovation procurements under national digital/ICT strategies.